Asian-Pan-Genome/APGp1-Y/Annotation/README.md

 **EDFig3a_dotplot_idy.R** in the [T2T-HG002Y project by Arang Rhie et al.](https://github.com/arangrhie/T2T-HG002Y), originally available at:
 https://github.com/arangrhie/T2T-HG002Y/blob/main/alignments/lastz/EDFig3a_dotplot_idy.R

-All credits for the original script design and plotting style belong to the authors of the T2T-HG002Y project.
+The plotting style belong to the authors of the T2T-HG002Y project.
 Modifications in this repository were made solely to match our dataset and annotation structure.